russelldb/riak_core/docs/ring_claim.md

 There is nothing about the picking algorithm used within choose_claim_v2 which will cause a cluster without enough nodes to transition to a cluster which meets `target_n_val` when the target_n_val node is added.

 This state will prompt claim_rebalance_n/2 to be the [output of the loop](https://github.com/martinsumner/riak_core/blob/develop/src/riak_core_claim.erl#L337).
-However, unlike in the test scenario the Ring passed to claim_rebalance_n will have all five nodes, not just the first four nodes.
+However, unlike in the test scenario the Ring passed to claim_rebalance_n will have all five nodes, not just the first four nodes - as with the cluster plan the ring had all the nodes added in-advance, not just prior to each individual call to choose_claim_v2.
 The claim_rebalance_n function looks [at the members](https://github.com/martinsumner/riak_core/blob/develop/src/riak_core_claim.erl#L501) that have joined the ring (which is all five due to the cluster plan process, not just the four that have been used for iterations through choose_claim_v2).

 So claim_rebalance_n will in this case output a simple striping of the partitions across the five nodes <b>with tail violations</b>: